Musk says Tesla would be shut down if its cars spied in China, elsewhere

 Musk urged greater mutual trust between the world’s two biggest economies, in his remarks to the China Development Forum, a high-level business gathering is hosted by a foundation under the State Council.

-He was holding an discussion panel with Xue Qikun, a Chinese scientist specialising in quantum physics who is now head of Southern University of Science and Technology.
+He was holding a discussion panel with Xue Qikun, a Chinese quantum physicist who heads the Southern University of Science and Technology.

-In China, the world’s biggest car market and a key battleground for electric vehicles, Tesla sold 147,445 vehicles last year.
+In China, the world’s biggest car market and a key battleground for electric vehicles (EVs), Tesla sold 147,445 vehicles last year, 30% of its global total.
 However, it is facing more competition this year from domestic rivals from Nio Inc to Geely.

+Musk has made several high-profile appearances in China, where Tesla makes as well as sells EVs.
+In 2019, he discussed Mars and artificial intelligence with Alibaba’s outspoken founder Jack Ma.

+At a delivery event last year for China-made Model 3 sedans, Musk danced enthusiastically on stage, stripping off his jacket in what became a social media storm.

 Reporting by Yilei Sun, Cheng Leng and Ryan Woo; Editing by William Mallard